aaronlcy666/shitaibin.github.io/source/_posts/ethereum-code-statedb.md

    // DB error.
    // State objects are used by the consensus core and VM which are
    // unable to deal with database-level errors.
 Any error that occurs
-   // during a database read is memoized here and will eventually be returned
+   // during a database read is memoized http://lessisbetter.site/2018/06/22/ethereum-code-statedb/ and will eventually be returned
    // by StateDB.Commit.
    dbErr error